NikhilKalloli/Whatsapp-mongoDB/README.md

     Create an account on [MongoDB Atlas](https://www.mongodb.com/cloud/atlas/register) and create a new `clustor`.

-   5.Configure Database:
+5. Configure Database:
    Create a ```.env``` file in the project directory and add the Database credentials in a key-value pair

 6. Start the server:
     ```